romilly/TIL-this-about-AI-Agents/README.md

 pip install -r requirements.txt
 ```

-Once ollama is installed, you will need to pull the models that are used in the notebook(s)
+Once ollama is installed, you will need to pull the model phi4 used in the notebook.
-that you want to run.

 ### LICENCES

 My code is released under the MIT licence.
-Some notebooks are derived from the work of others, in which case they will specify
+The notebooks is derived from the work of others; it specifies
 the licence under which the code was released.

 ### How to contribute